European Shorthair vs European Burmese: Complete Comparison (2026)

 Health and Lifespan Comparison

 European Shorthair has a typical lifespan of 15-20 years, while European Burmese lives approximately 15-18 years.
 Health profiles differ significantly between these cats.
 European Shorthair is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-European Burmese faces its own health challenges including Genetic Conditions, Other Health Concerns.
+European Burmese faces its own health challenges including Genetic Conditions, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases.
 European Shorthair has 1 documented predispositions compared to 2 for European Burmese, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health